 The overall prevalence of tick infestation among examined cattle was 17.9%.
-Regarding to seasonal prevalence, the highest infestation rate was recorded in Autumn (21%), and the lowest was in Spring (15%) (table 5).
+Regarding to seasonal prevalence, the highest infestation rate was recorded in Autumn (21.6%), and the lowest was in Spring (15%)(table 5).
 Meanwhile, the highest infestation rate was recorded in December (30%), and the lowest was in March (5%) (table.
 6).
 51% of tick-infested cattle were infected with blood parasites.
 The microscopic examination of tick hemolymph revealed the presence of piroplasmic developmental stages in 37.2% (16/43) (table.
 6).
+The tick microscopically identified indicates only the presence of Rhipicephalus annulatus ticks.